-The differences impact how diseases are diagnosed and treated
+The differences impact how diseases are diagnosed and treated.

 Chronic illnesses, on the other hand, are not so easily diagnosed and treated.
 They often come on slowly and continue to develop slowly.
 For example, a person may feel slight twinges of pain or occasional stiffening of joints at the onset of arthritis.
-Gradually these symptoms may increase until the pain and stiffness make it difficult for the individual to get around or easily handle everyday tasks.
+Gradually, these symptoms may increase until the pain and stiffness make it difficult for the individual to get around or easily handle everyday tasks.
 In the case of diabetes, early symptoms may be mild, such as frequent urination or feeling very thirsty.
 Some people may feel no symptoms at all.
 As the disease progresses, however, complications can develop if it is not managed.
-These complications include kidney disease, neuropathy and high blood pressure.
+These complications may include kidney disease, neuropathy and high blood pressure.

 Chronic illnesses often have multiple causes.
 For example, heredity can play a part as can lifestyle choices such as smoking, lack of exercise and unhealthy eating habits.
 Environmental factors, such as secondhand smoke or air pollution, may also add to the chronic illness.
 With so many different factors contributing to a chronic illness, it can be challenging to find an effective treatment.